Cooking Chat

 4. After the bell pepper has cooked for 5 minutes, add the seitan to the skillet.
 Add the sauce, and stir so that the seitan, onions and peppers are well combined.

-5. Cook the seitan for 5 minutes, stirring occasionally, then the dish is ready to serve.
+5. Cook the seitan for 5 minutes, stirring occasionally, followed by the spinach, if using.
+The dish is ready to serve after 5 minutes of cooking everything together.

 Did you make this recipe?